 2 Wrong Eye

-The parents reported the incident to police, and an internal investigation into the Medical Unit of High Specialty Mexican Social Security Institute was launched.
-In addition, the parents hired an attorney, sued the hospital for medical negligence, and made a complaint to the National Commission of Human Rights and the Medical Arbitration Commission.
-The surgeon who performed the botched operation was suspended and placed under investigation.
-Regardless of the lawsuit’s outcome, the boy will never see again.
+The parents reported the mistake to police, prompting an internal investigation at the Medical Unit of High Specialty Mexican Social Security Institute.
+They hired an attorney, sued the hospital for negligence, and filed complaints with the National Commission of Human Rights and the Medical Arbitration Commission.
+The responsible surgeon was suspended and investigated, but regardless of the legal outcome, the boy will never regain sight.

 1 Wrong Organ